smarty/cproxy/examples/basic/README.md

 **NOTE: This example requires the Go runtime to be installed on your machine.**

-`cd` to the the `examples/basic` directory and run the following in a terminal window:
+`cd` to the `examples/basic` directory and run the following in a terminal window:
 ```
 $ go run main.go
 ```